jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 After many failed attempts to rebuild the ISO, I found an incredible tool on [this fourm](https://discourse.ubuntu.com/t/a-tool-to-modify-live-server-isos/22195) called livefs-editor.

-Looking back, I think [this askubuntu.com answer](https://askubuntu.com/questions/1390827/how-to-make-ubuntu-autoinstall-iso-with-cloud-init-in-ubuntu-21-10/1391309#1391309) would have allowed me to build the ISO using `xorriso` but I didn't grasp the post when I first found it ([similar solution](https://gist.github.com/s3rj1k/55b10cd20f31542046018fcce32f103e) and [full example](https://gist.github.com/s3rj1k/55b10cd20f31542046018fcce32f103e)).
+Looking back, I think [this askubuntu.com answer](https://askubuntu.com/questions/1390827/how-to-make-ubuntu-autoinstall-iso-with-cloud-init-in-ubuntu-21-10/1391309#1391309) would have allowed me to build the ISO using `xorriso` but I didn't understand the entire solution when I first read it ([similar solution](https://gist.github.com/s3rj1k/55b10cd20f31542046018fcce32f103e) and [full example](https://gist.github.com/s3rj1k/55b10cd20f31542046018fcce32f103e)).

 > #### What is livefs-editor?
 >
-> [livefs-editor](https://github.com/mwhudson/livefs-editor) is a python CLI tool used to edit an existing live-server ISO. `livefs-edit` takes arguments for instrucitons on how to modify an ISO.
+> [livefs-editor](https://github.com/mwhudson/livefs-editor) is a python CLI tool used to edit an existing live-server ISO. `livefs-edit` takes arguments for instructions on how to modify an ISO.

 #### Setup livefs-editor

-Install dependencies for `livefs-editor` then clone and install using `pip`
+Install dependencies for `livefs-editor` then clone and install using `pip`.

 ```shell
 apt install xorriso squashfs-tools python3-debian gpg liblz4-tool python3-pip -y